mmvandieren/cuda-quantum/docs/sphinx/using/backends/dynamics.rst

         :start-after: [Begin DefineOp]
         :end-before: [End DefineOp]

 The defined operator is parameterized by the `displacement` amplitude.
-To create simulate the evolution of an operator under a time dependent displacement amplitude, we can define how the amplitude changes in time:
+To simulate the evolution of an operator under a time dependent displacement amplitude, we can define how the amplitude changes in time:

 .. tab:: Python